What is Pharmacy?

 While this degree is an essential requirement if you wish to practise as a community or hospital pharmacist, Pharmacy at Trinity opens up a wide variety of professional opportunities in both industry and the wider healthcare sector.
 A strong interest in science is important to fully enjoy the course.

-Structured professional placements are integrated throughout the new programme.
-A particular strength of the Trinity programme is the research project, which may take place abroad and gives students the opportunity to develop focused laboratory or field research with one-to-one supervision.
+Structured professional placements are integrated throughout the new programme and these take place in second, fourth and fifth year.
+A particular strength of the Trinity programme is the undergraduate research project, which may take place abroad and gives students the opportunity to develop focused laboratory or field research with one-to-one supervision.

 Graduate skills and career opportunities